Hornbill-Docs/esp-config/esp-config/email/templates.md

 The Co-Worker Vs Contact ESP Condition Example
 One common situation where the ESP expression is essential is when you want to begin your emails with “Dear [Customer]”.

-As you will know by now, the customer set against a request could either be a “Co-Worker” (someone internal to your Organisation) or a “Contact” (an individual external to your organisation) and each of these types of user have a range of associated variables.
+As you will know by now, the customer set against a request could either be a “Co-Worker” (someone internal to your Organization) or a “Contact” (an individual external to your organization) and each of these types of user have a range of associated variables.

 To configure an email template to cater for the possibility of the customer being a Co-worker or a Contact it should be set up as follows: